shrisborah450-source/Operation-Project/README.md

 I am not someone who just executes tasks.
 I look for patterns, ask why things are breaking, and fix them at the root.

-> If you are reading this as a recruiter or hiring manager — this is not a textbook summary.
-This is how I actually work.

 ---

 ## 1. Supply Chain and Demand-Supply Management